Marvel’s “Endgame” drives 50% more Buzz than Game of Thrones

 Biggest Conversation Weeks for TV and Movies

-Conversation impressions for weekly winners
+Conversation impressions for weekly winners (since 2015)

 Both Star Wars releases in 2015 and 2017 were released just prior to Christmas, and this may have been crucial to driving conversations levels to record levels.
 The films have multi-generational appeal and were released when families were spending lots of time together.
 Kudos to the word-of-mouth marketing strategy behind the Star Wars franchise.